 Waivers in User Agreements

-To shield themselves from lawsuits, scooter-sharing firms often put waivers in their online user agreements to make it clear that they’re not responsible for any wrecks or injuries that occur.
+To shield themselves from lawsuits, scooter-sharing firms often put waivers in their online user agreements to make it clear that they're not responsible for any wrecks or injuries that occur.
 Will these liability waivers hold up in court?
 What if an accident is caused by the company's poor maintenance of a scooter?
-These are some questions that courts are considering as they weigh the liability exposure of scooter sharing businesses.
+These are some questions that courts are considering as they weigh the liability exposure of scooter-sharing businesses.

-New Issues, Old Principles
+New Liability Issues, Old Principles

 While slow to adapt to technological changes, the law has centuries of experience assigning responsibility for vehicle accidents, from horse-and-buggy mishaps onward.
-In confronting the issues raised by electric scooter accidents, the courts will rely on traditional negligence principles, under which the liability belongs to the one at fault for causing the collision.
+In confronting the issues raised by electric scooter accidents, the courts will rely on traditional negligence principles, under which the liability belongs to the one at fault for causing the accident.
 Situations of shared fault are also familiar to the law.
 Liability waivers and government regulations can affect the outcome of personal injury cases, too.

 Lawmakers, the insurance industry, and the courts are in the process of sorting out the safety and other issues raised by the proliferation of e-scooters.
 Some cities have responded to the emergence of scooter rentals by banning them.
 However, e-scooter sharing potentially offers an environmentally friendly, traffic-reducing way to zip around town.
 For this reason, many cities have encouraged the start-up businesses, while sometimes also taking the precaution of subjecting them to regulation.